Arts & Crafts Interiors The First Comfortable House

 None of the above should suggest that fine craftsmanship disappeared from America as a result of the Industrial Revolution.
 Given the right environment, it not only survived but thrived, and advanced to levels not previously possible due to the introduction of powered shop machinery.

 The furniture was built by the brothers John and Peter Hall.
-Both were master cabinetmakers, and their shop worked in close colaboration with the Greenes to carefully craft the Greenes' unique furniture visions.
-The shop was well-equipped with stationary power tools which relieved its craftsmen of the drudery of simple shop tasks formerly done manually, and allowed them to turn their creative envergies to the intricate handwork often required to build the Greenes' striking designs.
+Both were master cabinetmakers, and their shop worked in close collaboration with the Greenes to carefully craft the Greenes' unique furniture visions.
+The shop was well-equipped with stationary power tools which relieved its craftsmen of the drudgery of simple shop tasks, formerly done manually, and allowed them to turn their creative energies to the intricate handwork often required to build the Greenes' striking designs.
 The result was some of the finest craftsmanship ever seen and the development of novel woodworking techniques still used in fine cabinetmaking today.

-The Greenes admired the work of Gustav Stickley, and kept a file of clippings from Stickley's Craftsman magazine from which to draw ideas and inspiration.
+The Greenes admired the work of Gustav Stickley and kept a file of clippings from Stickley's Craftsman magazine from which to draw ideas and inspiration.
 Their pre-1905 furniture designs closely followed the Stickley Craftsman style.
-But, over time the Greenes introduced oriental themes into their furniture, rounding over edges to soften the rigid Craftsman look, and adding clearly Eastern elements including cloud-lift rails adopted from Chinese traditional design.
-By 1910, their furnishings bore little of the elements of the Craftsman style except the exposed (cabinetmakers say "expressed") joinery characteristic of Stickley furniture.
+But, over time the Greenes introduced oriental themes into their furniture, rounding over edges to soften the rigid Craftsman look, and adding Oriental elements including cloud-lift rails adopted from Chinese traditional design.
+By 1910, their furnishings bore little of the elements of the Craftsman style except for the exposed (cabinetmakers say "expressed") joinery characteristic of Stickley furniture.